nfeldman/requirer/readme.md

 Several observations led me to attempt this project:

-1) that no project I have seen will make the following promises:
+1 that no project I have seen will make the following promises:

-   I) If two modules both depend on a third module and import it with the same identifier, and they exist within a shared scope or one is contained within the scope of the other, the third module will be included once, not twice (which may entail moving its declaration up the scope chain) and at the correct level so as to be visible to both requiring modules.
+   I. If two modules both depend on a third module and import it with the same identifier, and they exist within a shared scope or one is contained within the scope of the other, the third module will be included once, not twice (which may entail moving its declaration up the scope chain) and at the correct level so as to be visible to both requiring modules.

-  II) Similar to #1, if multiple modules have identical variable declarations, only one should be left in the output.
+  II.
+Similar to #1, if multiple modules have identical variable declarations, only one should be left in the output.
 I want to write more granular modules, but this can lead to things like repeatedly dereferencing methods of global prototypes, e.g. var hasOwn = Object.prototype.hasOwnProperty,